 William’s ride from the industrial complex dropped him off at the guest-house of the Braxton estate.
-They promised to pick him up again on Monday before they drove off to let him get settled in.
+Before they left him, they promised to pick him up again on Monday, but would leave him alone for the weekend to let him get settled in.

 He’d intended to fly out after the first evening but they had needed him for longer.
 Then, there was an airline strike that forced him to stay where he was.
-He had a change of underwear and socks, which he always carried with him when he went more than a hundred miles from home, and here he was, more than five hundred and stuck out in the country.
+He had a change of underwear and socks which he always carried with him when he went more than a hundred miles from home, and here he was, more than five hundred and stuck out in the country.

 His one day became three, as they had thrashed out what to do.
 He was dog-tired and needed his sleep.
 So did his exhausted hostess, Mrs. Braxton, who had organized the entire thing.
 She had offered to put him up with her grown family, having had him stay much longer than either of them had intended.
-He thanked her for her offer, and explained that he needed quiet and rest, as well as time to work on the plan they had settled upon.
+He thanked her for her offer and explained that he needed quiet and rest, as well as time to work on the plan they had settled upon.

 She sympathized with his need for peace and quiet and had given him the guesthouse they owned by the shore, some five miles away from their home.
 Her house would be too noisy with teenagers in and out at all hours.
 He would be the only one where he was all weekend.
 It had all the facilities he needed to look after himself; washer, dryer, and a kitchen; well stocked for those who intended to raid it to go sailing, or out in the powerboat.
 He could sleep as late as he liked and spend the entire weekend recovering.
 He looked forward to some rest.
 They would meet again on Monday.
 He would have two complete days to himself, and intended to get a lot done.

 When he was dropped off it was after nine in the evening and still just light enough to see things with the help of a moon, which might not be there for much longer from what he could see of the gathering clouds moving in, but at least it was warm.